All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion

-Judaic studies is an interdisciplinary program offering courses, majors, minors, concentrations, and master degrees that draw upon a variety of perspectives.
-(Information about related doctoral programs, the PhD in ancient history, and the PhD in anthropology can be found below.)
+Jewish studies is an interdisciplinary program offering courses, a major, and two minors.
+(Information about related graduate programs and doctoral programs in history, literature, and anthropology can be found under the graduate program listing in the catalog.)
 Courses are offered in the Departments of Anthropology, Communication, History, Literature, Music, Political Science, Philosophy, and Sociology.
-Additionally, the Department of Literature offers students within the Literatures of the World major (or a combined Literature of the World and classical studies major), to concentrate on Judaic literature.
+Additionally, the Department of Literature offers students within the Literatures of the World major an opportunity to concentrate on Jewish literature.

-In addition, Revelle and Muir Colleges have noncontiguous minors in Judaic studies and in Hebrew language and literature; Warren College has Judaic studies and Hebrew literature concentrations; and various general requirements in all colleges can be met by courses in the Judaic area.
-For details students should inquire at their provost’s office or at the Judaic Studies Program office.
+In addition, Revelle and Muir Colleges have noncontiguous minors in Jewish studies and in Hebrew language and literature and Warren College has Jewish studies and Hebrew literature concentrations.
+Furthermore, some courses in Jewish studies meet general-education requirements in the colleges.
+For details, students should inquire at their college’s academic advising office or at the Jewish Studies Program office.